nullsection/Discord-DLL-Hijacking/README.md

 I understand this too an extent, but they don't seem to make any attempt to verify these DLL's or load them using best practices as directed by Microsoft: https://support.microsoft.com/en-us/topic/secure-loading-of-libraries-to-prevent-dll-preloading-attacks-d41303ec-0748-9211-f317-2edc819682e1

+This is an upstream vulnerability introduced by their dependencies of Node.

 </br>

 ## What is DLL hijacking and why is it useful?